What is ransomware?

-Mobile device users should also have their data backed up in a different location in the case their device is infected.
-In the worst-case scenario, this would at least ensure the data on the device won't be lost permanently.
+Mobile device users should also have their data backed up in a different location in case their device is infected.
+In the worst-case scenario, this would at least ensure the data on the device would not be lost permanently.

 Famous ransomware: CryptoLocker and WannaCry

-Perhaps the first example of a widely spread attack that used public-key encryption was CryptoLocker, a Trojan horse that was active on the internet from September 2013 through May of the following year.
-The malware demanded payment in either bitcoin or a prepaid voucher, and experts generally believed that the RSA cryptography used, when properly implemented, was essentially impenetrable.
+Perhaps the first example of a widely spread attack that used public key encryption was CryptoLocker, a Trojan horse that was active on the internet from September 2013 through May 2014.
+The malware demanded payment in either bitcoin or a prepaid voucher, and experts generally believed that the Rivest-Shamir-Adleman (RSA) cryptography used, when properly implemented, was essentially impenetrable.
 In May 2014, however, a security firm gained access to a command-and-control server involved in the attack and recovered the encryption keys used.
-An online tool that allowed free key recovery effectively defanged the attack.
+An online tool that enabled free key recovery effectively defended the attack.

-Payments were demanded in bitcoin, meaning that the recipient of ransom payments could not be identified, but also meaning that the transactions were visible and thus, the overall ransom payments could be tallied.
+Payments were demanded in bitcoin, meaning that the recipient of ransom payments could not be identified.
+Also, the transactions were visible, and thus, the overall ransom payments could be tallied.
 During the week in which WannaCry was most virulent, about $100,000 in bitcoin was transferred, but there are no accounts of data having been decrypted after payment.

 IoT ransomware may not be far behind.
-Two researchers, Andrew Tierney and Ken Munro, demonstrated malware that attacked, locked and demanded a one-bitcoin ransom on a generally available smart thermostat at the 2016 Def Con hacking conference.
+Two researchers, Andrew Tierney and Ken Munro, demonstrated malware that attacked, locked and demanded a 1 bitcoin ransom on a generally available smart thermostat at the 2016 Def Con hacking conference.

 Future trends of ransomware

 Predictions also indicate a growing focus on small businesses that run outdated security software.
-As the number of business devices in IoT grows, small businesses can no longer think that they are too small to be considered for a significant attack.
-The attack vector is growing exponentially, and their security methods are not.
+As the number of IoT business devices grows, small businesses can no longer think that they are too small to be attacked.
+The attack vector is growing exponentially, and the security methods are not.
 For this same reason, home devices are predicted to be progressively more likely targets.

-One IBM study claims that users are three times more likely to respond to a phishing attack on a mobile device than a desktop, in part because this is where users most likely see the message first.
+One IBM study claimed that users are three times more likely to respond to a phishing attack on a mobile device than a desktop, in part because this is where users will most likely see the message first.

 Verizon also published research stating that the success of social engineering on mobile devices is likely because smaller screens limit the amount of detailed information that is displayed.
-Mobile devices compensate for this with smaller notifications and one-tap options for responding to messages and open links, which makes responding more efficient but also expediates the process of falling pray to a phishing attack.
+Mobile devices compensate for this with smaller notifications and one-tap options for responding to messages and open links, which makes responding more efficient but also expedites the process of falling prey to a phishing attack.

 Another trend is the increased stealing or sharing of code.
-For example, two major ransomware campaigns (Ryuk and Hermes) were found to have very similar code.
-Officials at first assumed that both ransomware variants originated from the same group of ransomware actors, but later found that much of Ryuk's code was simply copied from Hermes.
+For example, major ransomware campaigns Ryuk and Hermes were found to have similar code.
+Officials, at first, assumed that both ransomware variants originated from the same group of ransomware actors but later found that much of Ryuk's code was simply copied from Hermes.
 In fact, Ryuk originated from a separate, unrelated group of threat actors from another country.